Rule 3. Appeal as of right: how taken.

 (d) Content of notice of appeal.
 The notice of appeal shall specify the party or parties taking the appeal; shall designate the judgment or order, or part thereof, appealed from; shall designate the court from which the appeal is taken; and shall designate the court to which the appeal is taken.

 (e) Service of notice of appeal.
-The party taking the appeal shall give notice of the filing of a notice of appeal by serving personally or mailing a copy thereof to counsel of record of each party to the judgment or order; or, if the party is not represented by counsel, then on the party at the party's last known address.
-A certificate evidencing such service shall be filed with the notice of appeal.
+The party taking the appeal shall give notice of the filing of a notice of appeal by serving each party to the judgment or order in accordance with the requirements of the court from which the appeal is taken.
 If counsel of record is served, the certificate of service shall designate the name of the party represented by that counsel.

 (f) Filing fee in civil appeals.
 At the time of filing any notice of separate, joint, or cross appeal in a civil case, the party taking the appeal shall pay to the clerk of the trial court the filing fee established by law.
 The clerk of the trial court shall accept a notice of appeal regardless of whether the filing fee has been paid.
 Failure to pay the filing fee within a reasonable time may result in dismissal.